 MFront

 .
 While most users may want to control the out-of-bounds policy at runtime, this may not be compatible with quality assurance in safety critical studies.Consider a nuclear fuel performance code which delivers a set of well-qualified material properties to its users.
-The developpers of the fuel performance code must guarantee the proper the usage of their code.
+The developers of the fuel performance code must guarantee the proper usage of their code.
 In particular, the material properties must be used inside their validity domain.
 A

 Strict